-Are Volvos good cars, and should you buy one?
+Are Volvos good cars, are they reliable, and should you buy one?
 Get the full scoop.

 Long known for building safe but slightly dull sedans and station wagons, Volvo recently reinvented itself as a maker of sexy, technologically advanced vehicles with a strong Swedish engineering and design ethos.
-The success of this shift has made it one of the most desirable brands in the world.
+It’s now one of the most desirable brands in the world, as a result.

 But are Volvos good cars?
 Sure, they look nice and have cool gadgets, but are they reliable?